processone/docs.ejabberd.im/content/developer/sql-schema.md

 ---
-title: ejabberd SQL database schema
+title: ejabberd SQL Database Schema
+toc: true
+menu: SQL Schema
+order: 40
 ---

-# ejabberd SQL database schema

 This page explains ejabberd SQL database schema.
 We present the tables that might be in use, depending on your server configuration, together with a short explanation of the fields involved and their intended use.
 Tables are presented rougly grouped by related functionality.